Andrew Davies – NDCWales Chair

 Board of directors

-Julie's area of expertise is dance education.
-She has been teaching in the further education sector for nearly 20 years.
+Julie has been teaching in the further education sector for nearly 20 years.
 She is a Senior Examiner in AS and A Level Dance - particularly dealing with the areas of choreography and technique.

-Julie set up County Youth Dance Company in Swansea in 2004 in partnership with Taliesin Arts Centre, Gower College Swansea and West Glamorgan Youth Theatre Company.
+In 2004 Julie set up County Youth Dance Company in Swansea in partnership with Taliesin Arts Centre, Gower College Swansea and West Glamorgan Youth Theatre Company.
 The Company promotes contemporary dance training for students aged 14-21.
 A Graduate Company, for students who are training at higher education, was set up in 2006 to bring talent back to Wales on an annual basis.